-Also, current versions of most popular Internet browsers and search engines often will indicate if you are visiting a suspicious website or a page that cannot be verified as trusted.
-It's best not to continue on to pages with these kinds of warnings.
-Review your Internet browser's user instructions and explore the "tools" and "help" tabs to learn more about the security settings and alerts offered.
+Current versions of most popular Internet browsers and search engines often will indicate if you are visiting a suspicious website or a page that cannot be verified as trusted.
+It’s best not to continue on to pages with these kinds of warnings.
+Review your Internet browser’s user instructions and explore the Tools and Help tabs to learn more about the security settings and alerts offered.

 Be careful where and how you connect to the Internet.

 A public computer, such as at an Internet cafe or a hotel business center, may not have up-to-date security software and could be infected with malware.
 Similarly, if you are using a portable computer (such as a laptop or mobile device) for online banking or shopping, avoid connecting it to a wireless (Wi-Fi) network at a public “hotspot” such as a coffee shop, hotel or airport.
 Wi-Fi in public areas can be used by criminals to intercept your device’s signals and as a collection point for personal information.

 The bottom line, especially for sensitive matters such as online banking and activities that involve personal information, is to consider only accessing the Internet using your own computer with a secure, trusted connection, and to only connect laptops and mobile devices to trusted networks.